-In the recently published team briefing results, we confirmed that the top three were:
+In the recently published team briefing results, we confirmed that the top 3 were:

 - More communication including being kept well informed with timely updates on key issues, having visible senior leaders and improved communication between departments and with partners.
 This also included clarity over future ways of working.